jeffhhk/racket-web-server-troubleshooting/README.md

     sudo apt-get install libkeepalive0

-The following examples were created in the process of troubleshooting racket web-server to rule out the possibility of using it for our application.
+The following examples in racket-web-server/ were created in the process of troubleshooting to rule out the possibility of using racket-web-server for our application.
 They demonstrate various behaviors, some sparsely documented elsewhere.

 | Name | Description |
 |---|---|